-- written authorization by the client, the client's legal guardian, or both the client and legal guardian as applicable. - (b) An aftercare plan shall include a summary of progress made toward meeting the goals and objectives of the intervention plan, as well as an overview of psychosocial considerations at discharge, and recommendations for continued follow-up after release from the Acute Crisis Unit. - (c) The aftercare plan shall minimally include: - (1) Presenting problem at intake; - (2) Any co-occurring disorders or issues, and recommended interventions for each; - (3) Physical status and ongoing physical problems; - (4) Medications prescribed at discharge; - (5) Medication and lab summary, when applicable; - (6) Names of family and significant other contacts; - (7) Any other considerations pertinent to the client's successful functioning in the community; - (8) The Client's, the client's legal guardian, or as indicated both the client's and legal guardian's comments on participation in his or her crisis resolution efforts: and - (9) The credentials of the staff members treating the client and their dated signatures.
+(a) The aftercare plan shall minimally include: (1) Presenting problem at intake; (2) Any co-occurring disorders or issues, and recommended interventions for each; (3) Physical status and ongoing physical problems; (4) Medications prescribed at discharge; (5) Medication and lab summary, when applicable; (6) Names of family and significant other contacts; (7) Any other considerations pertinent to the client's successful functioning in the community; (8) The Client's, the client's legal guardian, or as indicated both the client's and legal guardian's comments on participation in his or her crisis resolution efforts; and (9) The credentials of the staff members treating the client and their dated signatures.

-130.000 Other records content
+130.00 Other records content

-- (a) The client record shall contain copies of all consultation reports concerning the client. - (b) When psychometric or psychological testing is done, the client record shall contain a copy of a written report describing the test results and implications and recommendations for treatment. - (c) The client medical record shall contain any additional information relating to the client, which has been secured from sources outside the Acute Crisis Unit.
+(a) The client record shall contain copies of all consultation reports concerning the client.

+- (b) When psychometric or psychological testing is done, the client record shall contain a copy of a written report describing the test results and implications and recommendations for treatment. - (c) The client medical record shall contain any additional information relating to the client, which has been secured from sources outside the Crisis Stabilization Unit.